 Behnaz Farahi is interested in exploring the potential of interactive environments and their relationship to the human body through the implementation of emerging technologies in contemporary art/architecture practice.
-Her goal is to enhance the relationship between human beings and the built environment by following design/motion principles inspired by natural systems.
+Her goal is to enhance the relationship between human beings and the built environment by following morphology and behavior principles inspired by natural systems.
 Application areas include architecture, fashion and interaction design.
 She also specializes in physical computing, sensor technologies, additive manufacturing and robotic fabrication technologies.

 Her work has been exhibited internationally at Ars Electronica, Linz and Context Art Miami, and has been featured in several magazines and online websites including WIRED, BBC, CNN, The Guardian, Frame Magazine, and many more.
 Farahi has won several awards including Innovation By Design Linda Tischler Award, World Technology Award (WTN) and is the recipient of the BASA and Madworkshop Grants and the Rock Hudson Fellowship.